xant/libhl/README.md

 =====

-Tiny C library implementing a set of APIs to efficiently manage some basic data structures such as : hashtables, linked lists, queues, trees, ringbuffers
+Tiny C library implementing a set of APIs to efficiently manage some basic data structures such as : hashtables, linked lists, queues, trees, ringbuffers, red-black trees, priority queues

 The provided APIs are :